Yabbo/mixmode-pcap-ingest/README.md

 - This script must be run as root to have access to the nic.
 - You must specify the pcap directory and nic to broadcast to -- This is configured at the top of the script in the Configuration section
-- It will output a log to script_log.txt in the directory its currently being run from unless set in the configuration section..
+- It will output a log to (date)T(time)_readpcap_log.txt in the directory its currently being run from unless set in the configuration section.